 Most labels on these advise you to “attach securely to an upright post”.
 This can cause some confusion with complete beginners so to clarify: The actual firework must be firmly on the ground and attached to a post which is next to it and holds it upright.
 It should not be attached to a post off the ground, or put on top of a post and so on.

 The purpose of the post is to stop the cake falling over and this is absolutely essential since an unsecured cake could easily tip sideways and fire into the audience.
 Getting your cakes secured will significantly help towards making your display safe and should never be left out of your setting up or taken for granted.
 No matter how stable a cake feels on the lawn it should never be left unsupported – cakes can bounce around from the recoil of each shot, or a misfire could tip it over.

-Securing your cake is easy and the process has become known in our online community as “staking and taping” as this is exactly what you will do:
+Securing your cake is easy and the process has become known in my online community as “staking and taping” as this is exactly what you will do:

 - Bang a wooden stake into the ground with a hammer.